Meal Charging Procedure

 The following protocol will be used by Mandan Public School District to assist parents with their responsibility to maintain a positive balance.

-- If an elementary student has a negative balance a written notice will also be sent home with the student from the school secretary.
+· If an elementary student has a negative balance a written notice addressed to the parent will also be sent home with the student from the school secretary.

 Free and reduced price meal applications are available at every school and will be accepted at any time during the school year.